Sheep farming in Wales: Husbandry and economics

-Twenty percent of all agricultural work is made up by sheep farming.
-There are over 11 million sheep in the entire country.
+There are over 8.7 million sheep in the entire country.
 Breeds favoured by modern wool producers, which originate from Wales, include the Badger Face Welsh Mountain, the Balwen Welsh Mountain and the Black Welsh Mountain.

 Sheep farming in the mountains of Wales is an arduous task, particularly when the traditional techniques of farming are followed.
 The activities of sheep farming start with growing grass on the meadows, buying hay from external sources and stacking them.
 The season starts with the birth of the lambs during spring and continues with feeding, caring, shearing and transportation to market centers, maintaining the fencing around the pens, and taking care of the deserted young lambs or injured lambs.
 Farms are mostly under small farmers and it is one individual who bears most responsibilities.
 The sheep farmers' best support is the sheepdog for moving the flocks to better ground or to wintering areas in the valleys, and even in giving them organic treatments in the form of injections and treatments.

-In recent years, sheep farming has become less profitable to the farmers for many reasons including the falling prices of lamb meat, weather conditions, the loss of more than one million breeding ewes between 2001 and 2009 and global warming.
-The threat of the United Kingdom withdrawing from the European Union is also a fear for the farmers of Welsh as they anticipate "doom the Welsh sheep industry".
-The EU support to the Welsh rural community is reported to be of the order of about half a billion euros a year.
-The loss on this account could be an additional burden of £40 per lamb on the farmers.
-Government support has been sought in the way of subsidies and technical support.
-Disaster struck parts of Wales in March 2013 when the coldest weather experienced in 50 years caused the deaths of many sheep and lambs and hardship to sheep farmers.
+In the early 2010s, sheep farming became less profitable to Welsh farmers for many reasons including the falling prices of lamb meat, weather conditions, the loss of more than one million breeding ewes between 2001 and 2009 and global warming.
+The threat of the United Kingdom withdrawing from the European Union was also a fear for the farmers.
+The EU support to the Welsh rural community was reported to be of the order of about half a billion euros a year.
+Government support had been sought in the way of subsidies and technical support.Disaster struck parts of Wales in March 2013 when the coldest weather experienced in 50 years caused the deaths of many sheep and lambs and hardship to sheep farmers.